 A detailed explanation of the rate design of the RAM for each customer class, including at a minimum the electric utility’s justification for the methodology chosen for determining the rate design and how that methodology is consistent with the methodology used to allocate fuel costs, purchased power costs and fuel-related revenue in base rates;

-A detailed explanation of any change to the electric utility’s business risk resulting from implementation of the proposed RAM, in addition to any other changes in business risk the electric utility may experience;
+A detailed explanation of any change to the electric utility’s business risk that relates to implementation of the proposed RAM;

-A detailed explanation of any risk to each of the electric utility’s Missouri retail customer classes resulting from implementation of the proposed RAM, including the electric utility’s estimated quantification of that risk and how the electric utility will manage that risk;
+A detailed explanation of any risk to each of the electric utility’s Missouri retail customer classes that relates to implementation of the proposed RAM, including the electric utility’s estimated quantification of that risk and how the electric utility will manage that risk;

-A level of efficiency for each of the electric utility’s generating units determined by the results of heat rate tests and/or efficiency tests that were conducted on each of the electric utility’s steam generators, including nuclear steam generators, heat recovery steam generators, steam turbines and combustion turbines within the twenty-four (24) months preceding the establishment of the electric utility’s submittal of the RAM.
+A level of efficiency for each of the electric utility’s generating units determined by the results of heat rate tests and/or efficiency tests that were conducted on each of the electric utility’s steam generators, including nuclear steam generators, heat recovery steam generators, steam turbines and combustion turbines, within the twenty-four (24) months preceding the electric utility’s submittal of the RAM.
 The electric utility may, in lieu of filing the foregoing results with the commission, provide them to the staff and to other parties granted intervention in the general rate proceeding as part of the workpapers it provides in connection with its direct case filing.
 If the electric utility submits the heat rate tests and/or efficiency tests in workpapers, it will provide a statement in its testimony as to where the results can be found in workpapers;

 Information that shows that the electric utility has in place a long-term resource planning process, important objectives of which are to minimize overall delivered energy costs and provide reliable service;